rtlopez/esp-fc/docs/connections.md

 ## Notice:
 ```
  A0 - In ESP-8266 is 1.0V range, divider may be required
- D3, GPIO0 - if low at boot, then enter to flashing mode
+ D3, GPIO0 - if low at boot, then board enters to flashing mode
 ```

 ## Wemos D1 mini board layout: